serprex/luwa/readme.md

 WASM runtime is in `rt/`. [`rt/make.lua`](rt/make.lua) is the entry point for the assmembler.
 This produces an `rt.wasm` which [`rt.js`](rt.js) contains glue code for

 The GC is a LISP2 compacting GC.
-GC performance is a low priority given the WASM GC RFC
+GC performance is a low priority given the WASM GC RFC.
+See [`rt/gc.lua`](rt/gc.lua)

 The VM needs to be reentrant.
 The currently running coroutine is oluastack.
 Builtins which call functions work by returning after setting up a necessary callstack.
 See [`rt/vm.lua`](rt/vm.lua)